lenseswaenen/lenseswaenen.github.io/_posts/2022-11-20-roots_eig_connection.md

 # The surprising MATLAB *roots* command

-A few years ago, as part of commercial Sioux project with a focus on minimizing computation times, I dove into the MATLAB `roots` command to get a feeling of the complexity/computation time of the algorithm.
+A few years ago, as part of a commercial Sioux project with a focus on minimizing computation times, I dove into the MATLAB `roots` command to get a feeling of the complexity/computation time of the algorithm.
 What I found surprised me.
 It was not something I learning in any university course, and I found particularly enjoying, as it is exactly opposite of something that a lot of people who've had some basic linear algebra course do come across.

-Hoping for the same surprise and enjoyment in whoever reads this, let's get started
+Hoping for the same surprise and enjoyment in whoever reads this, let's get started.

 # Linear algebra and eigenvalues
 We start out in a different branch of mathematics, namely linear algebra, and show a connection in that domain to polynomial rootfinding, namely through the eigenvalue problem.